 Food for thought: Be gentle on yourself!
 It’s more than likely your usual sleep patterns will be disrupted and you may be breastfeeding.
 This will use up some of your energy reserves and you are more likely to injure yourself and have a recurrent injuries when you are fatigued and stressed.

-For more information don’t hesitate to contact the centre or Chris.
+For more information please do not hesitate to contact the centre or myself.